It's Rush Limbaugh, a highly trained broadcast specialist.

 Unfortunately, it's difficult for too many Americans to know who is fighting for our liberty and who isn't.

-And it does meet the requirement that so many of you have asked me about.
+It's a great book, and it does meet the requirement that so many of you have asked me about.

-This starts at the founding, comes to the present, shows you the bastardization of that's happened in this country.
+This starts at the founding, comes to the present, shows you the bastardization that's happened in this country.

 You won't recognize your country after you read this book.